naatebarber/jeanjacket/manifold/src/arch/substrates/blame_graph/README.md

 For example - if the problem is binary classification with correct answers being either 0 or 1, the model will converge at 0.5.

 I think i have to make the blame graph out of multiple runs. it can't just optimize the most recent pass.

+try these in order:
+ - make blame graph consist of multiple forwards
+ - store blame graph on manifold
+ - make apply_blame aware of direction and not just loss.

+INFO The manifold managed loss is far less noisy.
+This is good.

+The blame graph algorithm is trying to find the median answer to all inputs instead of solving the problem.
+Need to reward good behavior as well as target bad behavior.

+// heres the rub

+I know the weight of a neuron on the output decision as a whole.
+I just need to know whether that influence was good or bad.